 PG&E Corporation and Pacific Gas and Electric Company (together, PG&E) emerged from bankruptcy on July 1, 2020, the date the Debtors' and Shareholder Proponents' Joint Chapter 11 Plan of Reorganization Dated June 19, 2020 (the Plan) became effective.
 In accordance with the terms of the Plan, PG&E funded a trust from which the Company and other subrogation claimants have received, and/or will receive, recoveries related to the 2017 and 2018 California wildfires.
-In 2020, the Company recognized a subrogation benefit related to these claims of \$403 million (the Company's estimate of its total recoveries from the trust prior to its expiration in 2025, pre-tax and net of expenses and amounts that inure to the benefit of the Company's reinsurers) and received payments from the trust of \$380 million.
+In 2020, the Company recognized a subrogation benefit related to these claims of \$403 million.

 Included in the claims and claim adjustment expense reserves are reserves for long-term disability and annuity claim payments, primarily arising from workers' compensation insurance and workers' compensation excess insurance policies, that are discounted to the present value of the estimated future payments.
-The discount rates used were a range of 3.5% to 5.0% at both December 31, 2020 and December 31, 2019.
-Total reserves net of the discount were \$2.69 billion and \$2.48 billion, and the related amount of discount was \$1.14 billion and \$1.16 billion, at December 31, 2020 and 2019, respectively.
-Accretion of the discount is reported as part of "claims and claim adjustment expenses" in the consolidated statement of income and was \$49 million in each of the years ended December 31, 2020, 2019 and 2018.
+The discount rates used were a range of 3.5% to 5.0% at both December 31, 2022 and 2021.
+Total reserves net of the discount were \$2.72 billion and \$2.74 billion, and the related amount of discount was \$1.12 billion and \$1.15 billion, at December 31, 2022 and 2021, respectively.
+Accretion of the discount is reported as part of "claims and claim adjustment expenses" in the consolidated statement of income and was \$46 million, \$48 million and \$49 million for the years ended December 31, 2022, 2021 and 2020.